spacetelescope/specviz/docs/source/model_fitting.rst

 they are just a convenient mechanism that enables user access to the parameter's values.

-The documentation for the spline model cane be seen here:
+The documentation for the spline model can be seen here:

 http://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.interpolate.UnivariateSpline.html

 Note that SpecViz provides access, at this point, to just two of the parameters in the scipy implementation of th spline function.
 Pay special attention to the ``smooth`` parameter.
 SpecViz initializes it to a 'best guess' (``len(wavelength)``).
-Too small of a value in here may cause the spline to enter an infinite loop.
+Too small of a value may cause the spline to enter an infinite loop.
 Change the ``smooth`` value with care, trying to stay close to the default value.